 202 Tobacco: the possession and/or use of tobacco products on the person, in the locker, or in other effects of a student at the direction of a school board employee.
 If action does not cease upon verbal direction, the infraction becomes a major offense.
-If it can be determined that participation in fighting was a direct result of self- defense, he or she may be released from liability.
-May be elevated to major offense as determined by severity (administration decides).
+Please see Fight Policy on Page 59.

 203 \\Fighting: any physical contact between two or more individuals, which ceases less than \$50 belonging to or in the lawful possession or custody of another.
+(Second Offense Level).
+FULL RESTITUTION MUST BE MADE.
+IF NOT, COURT